shatodj/bolt-soundcloud-slug-resolver/README.md

 1. Brute force (if market doesn't work) :)

-    - Add new `bolt-soundcloud-slug-resolver` repositorie entry to `/extensions/composer.json` like this eg.:
+    - Add new `bolt-soundcloud-slug-resolver` repository entry to `/extensions/composer.json` like this eg.:

     ```json
      "repositories": {